 CU: Talent discards supernatant, and adds 2 mL solution to resuspend.

-Mix 10 microliters of the cell suspension with 10 microliters of 0.4% trypan blue solution in a XX [1].
+Mix 10 microliters of the cell suspension with 10 microliters of 0.4% trypan blue solution in a 1.5 ml of microtube [1].
 Load 10 microliters of the mixture into a cell counting chamber slide through capillary action [2].

-CU: Talent mixes culture and blue solution in a XX.
+CU: Talent mixes culture and blue solution in a 1.5 ml of microtube.

 CU: Talent injects solution into a slide.